 Add salt, pepper, onion powder, garlic powder, and cheese powder.
 Continue stirring.
 Reduce heat to a simmer and continue cooking for another 2-3 minutes.
 Turn heat off, stirring occasionally.

-Add bacon to a Big Pan on medium-high heat.
+Add bacon to a Essential Pan on medium-high heat.
 Cook bacon, stirring occasionally, for 5-10 minutes.

 About a minute before the bacon has reached your desired level of crispness, add onions and bell pepper.
 Continue cooking for another minute, stirring occasionally.
 Drain bacon fat into a measuring cup with a fine mesh sieve (reserving for later).
 Place bacon on a paper towel-lined plate and set it to the side.

 Add cheese, bacon mixture, and cooked noodles to cheese sauce.
 Fold gentle until everything is evenly mixed and pour into four 10oz ramekins.
 Sprinkle extra cheese on the top.
 Bake for 15 minutes or until the top is crispy.
 Remove and set to the side.

 Bring a Sauce Pan of water with a cap full of vinegar to a boil and then reduce to a simmer to poach your eggs.
 Crack eggs one at a time into a small bowl.
 With a slotted spoon, create a small whirlpool in the simmering vinegar water.

 Carefully ladle eggs into the pot individually allow them to poach until whites start to coagulate (about 3 minutes).
 Remove poached eggs with a slotted spoon and allow them to drain on a towel.

 Place poached egg carefully on baked mac and garnish with chopped chives.
 Enjoy!